 - Following the workshop, participants will engage in a virtual learning community throughout the academic year to maintain connection, conversation, and support while implementing projects at their home institutions.

-- Where: Howard Hughes Medical Institute, Chevy Chase, MD
+- Where: Howard Hughes Medical Institute (HHMI), Chevy Chase, MD

-- Cost: Lodging and meals included; Travel grant opportunities will be available to applicants following notification of residency acceptance
+- Participants are responsible for costs of transportation to/from the workshop.
+Travel grant opportunities will be available to applicants following notification of residency acceptance

 - Face-to-Face Workshop at a Glance:

-- Monthly meetings to provide ongoing community and to support participants in the design, implementation, and assessment of an inclusive pedagogy project at their home institution
+- Periodic meetings to provide ongoing community and to support participants in the design, implementation, and assessment of an inclusive pedagogy project at their home institution

-Questions about the Deep Teaching Residency Program?
+Questions about the Deep Teaching Residency Program or the application process? ?
 Contact Bryan Dewsbury.